javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 ## Day 2 RECAP

-- You know where to store your code and your data. 🗂️
+- You know where to store your code and your data. 🗂️📄
-- How to create HDF5 and PyArrow files. 📄
 - You know what distributed training is. 🧑‍💻
 - You can submit training jobs on a single GPU, multiple GPUs, or across multiple nodes. 🎮💻
 - You are familiar with DDP and aware of other distributed training techniques like FSDP, TP, PP, and 3D parallelism. ⚙️💡